-Are you looking for the best things to do in Murcia?
-From hiking the Segura River to exploring Cueva del Puerto, this is what to do in Murcia!
+Wondering what to do in Murcia, Spain?
+From hiking the Segura River to exploring Cueva del Puerto, these are the best things to do in the region of Murica!

-With its Mediterranean coastline, the Costa Cálida has 250km of gorgeous beaches.
-But as soon as you head inland the region opens up with a whole host of outdoor activities.
+With its Mediterranean coastline, the Costa Cálida has 250 km of gorgeous beaches.
+But as soon as you head inland the region of Murcia opens up with a whole host of outdoor activities.

 There are some fantastic hiking trails along the Segura River, you can go biking through the vineyards & olive groves at Bullas, there are caves to explore with paintings dating back 7,000 years at Cueva de la Serreta, and then there are some of the craziest rock formations you’ll ever see at Bolnuevo.